Boringdon Primary School Curriculum Statement 2018

 The school has an extensive range of ICT resources including its purpose built ICT room.
 Each class has a weekly teaching session in the ICT room and a further range of computers within the classrooms extend the use of ICT across the curriculum.
 There is a whole school network providing 100 ports and giving Internet access via a wide-band connection.

-Sex Education is taught in every year.
+Sex and Relationship Education (SRE) is taught in every year.
 The children are led gently to a deeper understanding of all the issues involved in this subject according to their level of maturity.
 The programme of work incorporates knowledge, attitudes and behaviour.
-All aspects of sex education require close co-operation between home and school and parents are informed in advance when sex education is to be taught.
+All aspects of SRE require close co-operation between home and school and parents are informed in advance when SRE is to be taught.

 The school follows the Devon, Plymouth and Torbay Agreed Syllabus on Religious Education.
 Parents are reminded of their right to withdraw their children from all or part of the religious education and collective worship provided.
 This should be discussed with the Head of School.